jchitpin/R2pgf/README.md

 * You like LaTeX
 * You like consistent looking text and figures
-* You use ggplot2 for plotting but dislike the aesthetic
+* You use ggplot2 for plotting
+* You've tried tikzDevice but hate tinkering to make it look less 'R'-like
 * You want an automated method of generating pgfplot figures from ggplot2 objects

 ## Notes